WVURAIL/dspira/_posts/2026-08-15-correlation-and-interferometry.md

 | 1 arcsecond | 53 km |
 | 15 milliarcseconds | 3,523 km |

-The last row is the resolution the VLA reaches routinely.
-A single dish that did the same would be a quarter of the diameter of the Earth.
+The last row illustrates the enormous aperture needed at 21 cm.
+That diameter is more than one quarter of Earth's diameter.
 A dish of that size is impractical, regardless of budget.

 The way out is to stop trying to fill the aperture and instead sample it at a few points.
 Two horns separated by \\( b \\) resolve detail on the scale \\( \lambda / b \\).
 They match that large dish's resolution, but not its collecting area.